-- 1. apply the methods described in the content section of this module description to the extent that they can solve standard text-book problems reliably and with confidence; - 2. recognize the mathematical structures in an unfamiliar context and translate them into a mathematical problem statement; - 3. recognize common mathematical terminology used in textbooks and research papers in the quantitative sciences, engineering, and mathematics to the extent that they fall into the content categories covered in this module.
+Intended Learning Outcomes By the end of the module, students will be able to 1. apply the methods described in the content section of this module description to the extent that they can solve standard text-book problems reliably and with confidence; 2. recognize the mathematical structures in an unfamiliar context and translate them into a mathematical problem statement; 3. recognize common mathematical terminology used in textbooks and research papers in the quantitative sciences, engineering, and mathematics to the extent that they fall into the content categories covered in this module.
+Indicative Literature S.I.

-- S.I.
 Grossman (2014).
 Calculus of one variable, 2nd edition.
-Cambridge: Academic Press. - S.A.
+Cambridge: Academic Press.
+S.A.
 Leduc (2003).
 Linear Algebra.
-Hoboken: Wiley. - K. Riley, M. Hobson, S. Bence (2006).
+Hoboken: Wiley.
+K. Riley, M. Hobson, S. Bence (2006).
 Mathematical Methods for Physics and Engineering, third edition.
 Cambridge: Cambridge University Press.

-- A more advanced treatment of multi-variable Calculus, in particular, its applications in Physics and Mathematics, is provided in the second-semester module "Applied Mathematics".
-All students taking "Applied Mathematics" are expected to take this module as well as the module topics are closely synchronized. - The second-semester module "Linear Algebra" provides a complete proof-driven development of the theory of Linear Algebra.
+Usability and Relationship to other Modules A more advanced treatment of multi-variable Calculus, in particular, its applications in Physics and Mathematics, is provided in the second-semester module "Applied Mathematics".
+All students taking "Applied Mathematics" are expected to take this module as well as the module topics are closely synchronized.
+The second-semester module "Linear Algebra" provides a complete proof-driven development of the theory of Linear Algebra.
 Diagonalization is covered more abstractly, with particular emphasis on degenerate cases.
 The Jordan normal form is also covered in "Linear Algebra", not in this module.
+Examination Type: Module Examination Duration: 120 min Assessment type: Written examination Weight: 100% Scope: All intended learning outcomes of this module